woylie/flop_phoenix/README.md

 Next, set up your business logic following the
 [Flop documentation](https://hex.pm/packages/flop).

+### Supported versions

+Flop Phoenix is tested against the Elixir and OTP versions that are still maintained. `mix.exs` allows older Elixir versions, but they are untested.

 ## Context

 Define a context function that performs a list query using Flop.